 Lilly Endowment Community Scholars Named

 In selecting Delaware County’s Lilly Endowment Community Scholars, consideration is given to leadership potential, community and civic service, student activities and achievements, and academic ability.
-After the field of school nominees was narrowed, the finalists’ names were submitted to ICI for the selection of the recipients.
+After the field of nominees was narrowed, finalists’ names were submitted to ICI for the selection of the recipients.

 In addition to administering the Lilly Endowment Community Scholarship, The Community Foundation of Muncie and Delaware County manages more than 50 additional scholarship funds that provide scholarship awards to graduating seniors and current college students in Delaware County.
 Scholarship applications are currently open at DelawareCountyScholarships.com.
 The deadline to apply is March 1, 2022.
 Each scholarship has unique criteria, and awards are given for a variety of activities and for a wide range of grade point averages.
 All current high school seniors are invited to visit DelawareCountyScholarships.com to complete the universal application to determine for which specific scholarships they may apply.
 Questions may be directed first to high school counselors or emailed to firstname.lastname@example.org.

 The primary purposes of the Lilly Endowment Community Scholarship Program are: 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.